Skip to main content

 Updated this week

 One great thing about your account is that it can automatically sort out any expenses you pay for with your HoneyBook debit card.
-However, if you pay for expenses by transferring money from your account, you'll need to sort them out manually.
+However, if you pay for expenses by transferring money from your account, you'll need to manually sort them out.

 By sorting your expenses into categories, you can create budgets and keep track of your spending habits.
-Keep in mind that you can't categorize things like payroll or taxes for now, but HoneyBook will introduce those categories soon!
+Keep in mind you can't categorize things like payroll or taxes.

-You should make a habit of sorting out expenses that were not paid for using your business debit card.
-By organizing your expenses into categories, you will always be able to quickly see where your money is going and make adjustments to your future spending.
+You should make it a habit to sort out expenses that weren't paid for using your business debit card.
+By organizing your expenses into categories, you'll always be able to quickly see where your money is going and make adjustments to your future spending.

-You do not have to assign categories to expenses that you paid for with your HoneyBook debit card.
-However, it is important to regularly review them to make sure the categories are correct.
-If necessary, you can follow the steps below to change the categories of your expenses.
+You don't have to assign categories to expenses that you paid for with your HoneyBook debit card.
+However, it's important to regularly review them to make sure the categories are correct.
+Learn more about how your business expenses are automatically categorized.

 As you use your HoneyBook debit card or transfer money out of your HoneyBook Balance checking account, you can edit or assign expense categories from the app.

-1. From the bottom navigation menu, tap Tools
+1. From the navigation menu, select Tools > Balance

-1. You might need to tap Show all to find the one you want to update
+1. You might need to tap Show all to find the transaction you want to update

-4. Next to Expense category, tap the category (or Select category if none was auto-selected)
+3. Next to "Tax category" or "Transaction category," select the category (or tap Select if none was auto-assigned)

-You'll find which categories you spend the most on over the last 30 days in the Top-spend categories section of your Balance Dashboard.
+You'll find what categories you spend the most on over the last 30 days in the "Spending trends" section of your Balance Dashboard.
 If you tag expenses to projects, you can also learn what kinds of expenses impact your project's profitability.

 If you’re ever curious about where you’re spending your money and are on the go, you can review your most expensed categories from the app.

-1. From the bottom navigation menu, tap Tools
+1. From the navigation menu, select Tools > Balance

 From here, you can see your spending trends over the past 30 days.